bennyhartnett/bennyhartnett.com/README.md

 ```

 Then open `http://localhost:8000` in your browser.
 Any changes to the files will be reflected immediately when you refresh the page.

+### Navigating Pages

+`index.html` acts as a master page that loads the content of the other HTML files into a single view.
+Directly opening any of the subpages will redirect back to the master page with the correct section loaded.

 ### Customizing the Wave Animation